rahat2020/rahat2020/README.md

 # 💫 About Me:
-I am a Front-end developer and tech enthusiast passionate about coding and always eager to explore new technologies.
+## I am a Front-end developer and tech enthusiast.
+I am passionate about coding and eager to explore new technologies.

 ## 🌐 Socials: